-Moonchild creates a complete prototype of your designs based on the components present in your design; however, often the interactions are limited to a single screen, and you cannot navigate from one screen to another in the prototypes.
+Moonchild creates a complete prototype based on your design components; however, interactions are often limited to a single screen, preventing navigation from one screen to another in the prototypes.

 Adding screen-to-screen interactions means creating prototypes that allow users to navigate from one screen to another according to the user flow.
 In Moonchild, these interactions happen through navigation elements, i.e., clicking a button, menu item, or card, which loads the next screen.
 Understanding how to create and manage these interactions helps you build functional, testable prototypes.